opentox/opentox.github.com/_posts/2012-05-02-calculating-physico-chemical-descriptors-with-opentox-algorithm.md

 # Categories

-Descriptors were categorized based on work by [Guha](http://www.rguha.net/code/java/cdkdesc.html).
+Descriptors were categorized based on work by [R. Guha](http://www.rguha.net/code/java/cdkdesc.html).
 The list gives code names and number of descriptors in braces:

 * _geometrical (20)_